yyanagita66/HayDay/README.md

 ## When is it?
 It will be hosted on ***Wednesday 16th October*** this year.

-If you are a current Auburn University student, a Hay Dat free shirt will be provided for you!!:smile:
+If you are a current Auburn University student, a Hay Dat free shirt will be provided for you!! :smile: